import imfp

 dict_keys(['freq', 'ref_area', 'commodity', 'unit_measure'])

-Each named list item is a data frame containing a vector of valid input codes that can be used with the named parameter, and a vector of text descriptions of what each code represents.
+Each named list item is a data frame containing the valid input codes (and their descriptions) that can be used with the named parameter.

 To access the data frame containing valid values for each parameter, subset the params